 - a.
-To protect development from flooding, the areas within the Village, the Flood Construction Level will be set at 14.55 metres elevation above sea level. - b.
+To protect development from flooding, the areas within the Village, the Flood Construction Level will be set at 14.55 metres elevation above sea level, as amended from time to time. - b.
 The use of a floodplain covenant may be utilized.